Vision directly affects how a child learns.

 Why are kids not getting an eye exam?

 Parents may think their children’s vision is OK if they don’t complain, or if they’ve successfully completed a vision screening.
-However, screenings are limited – they do not assess near vision ability, eye health, and how well the eyes work together as a team.
+However, screenings are limited – they may not assess near vision ability, eye health, and how well the eyes work together as a team.

 Our school and healthcare systems don’t insist children have an eye exam, but they should.
 In some jurisdictions, eye exams before school entry are mandatory.